meteor-useraccounts/meteor/packages/identity/API.md

 does not support creating identities.
 Otherwise returns `true` and initiates an attempt to create an identity.

-When the attempt completes, the `options.clientState` is available as `invocation.clientState` in the callbacks registered with `Identity.onAttemptCompletion` on what could be a different client than the one where `Identity.create` was called, depending on the identity service.
+When the attempt completes, the callbacks registered with `Identity.onAttemptCompletion` are called on what could be a different client than the one where `Identity.create` was called, depending on the identity service.
+As a result, callers should use the current URL to store any client state that will be needed after the attempt completes.
+This is typically done using parameters for the current route.

 ### `Identity.authenticate(serviceName, options)`

 Ask the specified identity service to attempt to determine the user's identity.

-When the attempt completes, the `options.clientState` is available as `invocation.clientState` in the callbacks registered with `Identity.onAttemptCompletion` on what could be a different client than the one where `Identity.authenticate` was called, depending on the identity service.
+When the attempt completes, the callbacks registered with `Identity.onAttemptCompletion` are called on what could be a different client than the one where `Identity.authenticate` was called, depending on the identity service.
+As a result, callers should use the current URL to store any client state that will be needed after the attempt completes.
+This is typically done using parameters for the current route.

 ### `Identity.onAttemptCompletion(callback)`